U.S. pressing China to cut trade surplus by $100 billion: White House

 “We are working this from the product side and the country side.
 We think we have a very good case,” she told Reuters.

-Reporting by David Shepardson; Additional reporting by Ben Blanchard in BEIJING; Writing by Tim Ahmann; Editing by Susan Heavey and Tom Brown
+Reporting by David Shepardson, Additional reporting by Ben Blanchard in BEIJING, Writing by Tim Ahmann; Editing by Susan Heavey, Tom Brown and Himani Sarkar